sendifyab/candidate-work-sample/README.md

 Your task is to build a service that could serve these requests for shipping proposals.
 You don't need to create a web UI but some suitable way of demonstrating a request, e.g. via a simple script that makes a call with some test data.

-Using layering methodology to allow switching between different database implementations (e.g. RAM or MongoDB), would be a plus but in no means necessary!
+Using layering methodology to allow switching between different database implementations (e.g. RAM or MongoDB), would be a plus but in no means necessary.

+The project should include tests.

 ### Requirements